-- 13. The manufacture, formulation, and distribution of herbicides, such as Roundup[®], are regulated under the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA" or "Act"), 7 U.S.C. § 136 et seq.
+13. The manufacture, formulation, and distribution of herbicides, such as Roundup[®], are regulated under the Federal Insecticide, Fungicide, and Rodenticide Act ("FIFRA" or "Act"), 7 U.S.C. § 136 et seq.
 FIFRA requires that all pesticides be registered with the Environmental Protection Agency ("EPA" or "Agency") prior to their distribution, sale, or use, except as described by the Act.
-7 U.S.C. § 136a(a). - degree, the EPA requires as part of the registration process, among other things, a variety of tests to evaluate the potential for exposure to pesticides, toxicity to people and other potential non-target organisms, and other adverse effects on the environment.
+7 U.S.C. § 136a(a).

+14. Because pesticides are toxic to plants, animals, and humans, at least to some degree, the EPA requires as part of the registration process, among other things, a variety of tests to evaluate the potential for exposure to pesticides, toxicity to people and other potential non-target organisms, and other adverse effects on the environment.
 Registration by the EPA, however, is not an assurance or finding of safety.
-The determination the Agency must make in registering or re-registering a product is not that the product is "safe," but rather that use of the product in accordance with its label directions "will not generally cause unreasonable adverse effects on the environment."
-7 U.S.C. § 136a(c)(5)(D).
+The determination the